 The network extends the broader network of EIDM researchers to build linkages and support collaboration between researchers across Canada in economics, epidemiology, public health, environmental science, education, and other fields.

-For more information, or to get involved, visit the One Society Network’s website. https://onesocietynetwork.ca/
+For more information, or to get involved, visit the One Society Network website. https://onesocietynetwork.ca/

-Project directors: Christopher Cotton (Queen’s) and Christopher McCabe (Alberta).
-Other Queen’s based researchers: Huw Lloyd-Ellis (macroeconomic lead), Frederic Tremblay (NSERC post-doc), Troy Day (epidemiology), Felicia Magpantay (epidemiology)
+Project directors: Christopher Cotton (Queen’s) and Vic Adamowicz (Alberta).
+Other Queen’s based researchers: Huw Lloyd-Ellis (macroeconomic lead), Frederic Tremblay (NSERC post-doc), Nabil Alfodjo (NSERC post-doc), Troy Day (epidemiology), Felicia Magpantay (epidemiology)

-JDI hosts the Canadian Economic Association (CEA)’s study group in public economics, providing administrative support, and contributing to the leadership of the organization.
-CPEG organizes the public economics sessions for the CEA’s annual meetings, and hosts its own annual study group conference.
+JDI houses the Canadian Economic Association (CEA)’s Canadian Public Economics Study Group (CPEG) providing administrative, financial, and logistical support and contributing to the leadership of the organization.
+CPEG organizes the public economics sessions for the CEA’s annual meetings and hosts its own annual study group conference.
 The study group is open to all CEA researchers working in public finance, public economics, political economy, labour, health, education, environmental and related fields.

-For more information, or to get involved, visit the One Society Network’s website. https://www.cpeg.ca/
+For more information, or to get involved, visit the CPEG website. https://www.cpeg.ca/

 Other Queen’s affiliated faculty: Md Moshi Ul Alam, Robin Boadway, Weili Ding, Steven Lehrer, Sitian Liu, Sumon Majumdar, Karen Ye

-Additionally, the Macroeconomics group at Queen’s also hosts the annual Frontiers in Macroeconomics conference and workshop series.
+Additionally, the Macroeconomics group at Queen’s also hosts the annual Frontiers in Macroeconomics conference and workshop series at the QED.

 Queen’s affiliated faculty: Allen Head (Queen’s study group lead), Brant Abbott, Mons Chan, Thorsten Koeppl, Beverly Lapham, Huw Lloyd-Ellis, Amy Hongfei Sun, Frederic Temblay, Ming Xu